-On the tympanum (secondary arch-THE WATCHMAN MAGAZINE
+On the tympanum (secondary arch-

-over the door-way) of this magnificent church are circle after circle of sculptured figures, looking surprisingly like idols in Hindu temples.
+International Newsreel A general view of the awful devastation which was visited upon Santo Domingo by the disastrous hurricane of September.
+The loss of life and property was frightful.
+It is estimated that no more terrific a windstorm ever visited the earth over the door-way) of this magnificent church are circle after circle of sculptured figures, looking surprisingly like idols in Hindu temples.
 These figures represent the usual ones of Christ, apostles, and angels, but also others of the world's greatest scientists, philosophers, and religious leaders.
 Prominent among the scientists is Darwin, who is noted for nothing if not for his theory of evolution.
 We are informed that the intent of his inclusion among the elect of science in a religious building is to show that science and religion are not antagonistic, but are in a fair way to reconciliation.